 Fully funding the project through public sources is also not seen as a viable option.
 Total public financing depends on the municipality's ability to take on a project of this nature.
-While the City of Edmonton currently has an excellent credit rating, it also has a substantial unfunded infrastructure gap.
+While the City of Edmonton currently has an AA bond rating and the ability to take on additional debt, it also has a substantial unfunded infrastructure gap.

-Based on the above, the Finance Subcommittee believes a balanced model with both private and public participation would be most effective and realistic for this project.
+Based on the above, the Finance Committee believes a balanced model with both private and public participation would be most effective and realistic for this project.